amikholap/horangi-demo/doc/design.md

 To serve the related actions for a feed I'd suggest another API endpoint that accepts a list of post ids and returns the related actions.
 It would allow to start rendering the feed on client's device while fetching additional information in the background.

-Yet if the list of related actions is used only to present counters and stats to the user it would be better to store the aggregated counters and stats themselves.
+Yet if the list of related actions is used only to present counters and stats to the user it would be better to store the aggregated counters and stats itselves.
 A post may have tens of thouthands of likes/shares and having several such posts in your feed would result in slow load times and extra battery usage due to deserializing large volume of JSON data.

 #### SQL vs NoSQL